hyperledger/aries-rfcs/features/0755-oca-for-aries/README.md

 It is deliberate that the credential branding defined in this RFC does **not** attempt to achieve pixel-perfect on screen rendering of the equivalent paper credential.
-There are two reasons for this.
+There are two reasons for this:

-* First, studies have shown that issuers do not want people to think that the digital credentials they have in their mobile wallet can be used as literal replacements for paper during person-to-person (non-digital) verifications by the holder showing their mobile device screen to the verifier.
+- First, studies have shown that issuers do not want people to think that the digital credentials they have in their mobile wallet can be used as literal replacements for paper during person-to-person (non-digital) verifications by the holder showing their mobile device screen to the verifier.
 By showing